jetpacapp/DeepBeliefSDK/README.md

 ```

 If you see errors related to `operator new` or similar messages at the linking stage, XCode may be skipping the standard C++ library, and that's needed by the DeepBelief.framework code.
 One workaround I've found is to include an empty .mm or .cpp file in the project to trick XCode into treating it as a C++ project.

+## Getting Started on Android

+I've been using Google's ADT toolchain.
+To get started import the AndroidExample into
+their custom version of Eclipse, build and run it.
+Hopefully you should see a similar
+result to the iPhone app, with live video and tags displayed.
+You'll need to hold the
+phone in landscape orientation, look for the tag text and use that as your guide.

+The Android implementation uses NEON SIMD instructions, so it may not work on
+older phones, and will definitely not work on non-ARM devices.
+As a benchmark for
+expected performance, classification takes around 650ms on a Samsung Galaxy S5.

 ### Adding to an existing Android application